Spirateandacookie/eaternity-com/_posts/en/0000-01-01-references.md

 			<div class="container-44 clearfix">
 				<p class="text text-81">Chefcook Fabian Fuchs</p>
 				<p>„Working with Eaternity’s solution is a bliss.
 It is much more than a useful tool for running my kitchen."</p>
 				<p>Currently taking the restaurant Equitable to a spin.
 Whoever has enjoyed Fabian's fabulous cullinary creations, knows exactly why we work together.
-The many times he has suprised his guest with his creative and delicious combination of ingredients made his reputation precede him essentially.</p>
+The many times he has suprised his guests with his creative and delicious combination of ingredients made his reputation precede him essentially.</p>
 				<a target="_blank" href="http://equi-table.ch">Read more: www.equi-table.ch</a>
 			</div>
 		</div>